kwhitley/itty.sh/src/routes/+page.md

   I could do far worse.</caption>
 </figure>

-Itty is a platform for temporary file sharing & storage, focusing on utter and complete _simplicity of use_.
+Itty is a platform for temporary storage & file sharing, focusing on utter and complete _simplicity of use_.

 Sometimes we need to temporarily hold onto a file.
 Sometimes we need to save a screenshot.
 Sometimes we want to send something to an entire group.
-Even more challenging for developers, sometimes we just need to throw content up on the web as quickly as possible, without trying to find a happy temporary home for the mess.

 Today, we:

 - Each pick a random tool to send the file(s).
 A flavor for everyone!
 Chaos for the win.
 - Usually have to be logged in to something, or pass credentials = extra steps
 - Usually have to navigate pages, forms, complicated APIs, etc. to put the file(s) somewhere = extra steps
-- Only then can we finally try to find a share link for our target audience.
+- Only then can we finally try to find a share link, which is all we wanted in the first place.
 - Later on, usually years later, we remember to delete the thing.

 > Itty solves this.